-Course designed for students needing review of English for clear and effective written communication.
-This course prepares the student for successful work in EN 101 by emphasizing basic grammar and sentence, paragraph and essay construction.
-Course cannot be used to satisfy graduation requirements for English.
+This course is designed for students needing review of the writing process.
+The purpose is to prepare students for academic writing in EN 101 by emphasizing basic English grammar and mechanics, as well as paragraph and essay construction.
+This course cannot be used to satisfy graduation requirements for English.